Still Have Questions About a Legal Issue? Call 847-395-2200

 You should always consult more than one attorney.
 That is why Bob will listen to the details of your case and then provide you with a FREE consultation.
 Additionally, there is never a charge unless Bob wins your case.
-Please click here or call 847-395-2200 to schedule a FREE, no obligation consultation.
-There are strict statute of limitations so please call our office today.
+Please click here or call 847-395-2200 to schedule a FREE, no-obligation consultation.
+There is a strict statute of limitations so please call our office today.

 All medical records will be thoroughly reviewed by Attorney Edens and he will consult with various experts to determine if the proper “standard of care” was provided.
-It is through the medical experts testimony that your case will be proved or disproved.
-To discuss you or your loved one’s medical mistreatment please contact Attorney Edens by clicking here or call 847-395-2200 to schedule a FREE, no obligation consultation.
+It is through the medical expert’s testimony that your case will be proved or disproved.
+To discuss your or your loved one’s medical mistreatment please contact Attorney Edens by clicking here or call 847-395-2200 to schedule a FREE, no-obligation consultation.
 There are no fees unless you collect.

-Nursing home neglect and abuse may have tell-tale signs such as bed sores that do not heal or continue to get worse, unexplained bruises or too frequent bruising, weight loss, mood changes in patients such as agitation, depression, combativeness or any other things out of the ordinary.
+Nursing home neglect and abuse may have tell-tale signs such as bed sores that do not heal or continue to get worse, unexplained bruises or too frequent bruising, weight loss, mood changes in patients such as agitation, depression, combativeness, or any other things out of the ordinary.
 Unfortunately, all too often the signs can be explained away even if it is not the truth.
 If possible, try to get the patient or your loved one to open up to you.
 However, if the fear of retaliation is too great this may be difficult.
-In any case you should report your suspicions to the proper agency to pursue an investigation or inquire if the facility is currently or has ever been under investigation.
-The Elder Abuse Hotline is available 24 hours a day at 866-206-1327 or Illinois Department of Children and Family Services at 1-800-232-3798.
-You should also consider contacting The Law Offices of Robert T. Edens.
-If your loved one has been abused or neglected, we will pursue a monetary damages.

 As a minimum, each resident is guaranteed the following: